 Becoming a Deaconess or Home Missioner

-- Membership in The United Methodist Church in the annual conference you will be serving
+- Membership in The United Methodist Church.

 - Old Testament